Examples of Cyberbullying

 Tragedy News Mirroring: Local/National Tragedy Mirroring is a cyberbullying tactic whereby a cyberbully threatens a target child that he/she will allege that the target child is planning and preparing to engage in a violent activity directed at the targeted child’s school or community.
 Using Information and Communications Technology, the cyberbully disseminates felonious information to the target child’s peers and loved ones that he/she is planning a violent attack.

-Trickery: Trickery (aka, Hoodwinking) is a tactic similar to phishing in that a cyberbully purposely tricks a target child into divulging secrets, private information and/or embarrassing information about themselves and then publishes that information online.
+Trickery: Trickery (aka, Hoodwinking) is a tactic like phishing in that a cyberbully purposely tricks a target child into divulging secrets, private information and/or embarrassing information about themselves and then publishes that information online.
 Like phishing, Trickery requires the target child to have some element of trust or respect for the cyberbully by agreeing to post sensitive information about them thinking the cyberbullies rationale will be beneficial and/or positive.
 With this tactic, the target child is led to believe the sensitive information they consensually give the cyberbully will somehow be presented in a positive light.

 Trolling: Trolling is the pediatric cyberbullying method of what has been termed, Internet Troll.
-Internet Trolls are often adults who disparage and harass unidentified online users, but the cyberbullying troll knows the identity of the target child.
+Internet trolls are often adults who disparage and harass unidentified online users, but the cyberbullying troll knows the identity of the target child.
 They appear in all forms of online mediums ranging from online video gaming gatherings, chat rooms and forum discussions.
 In cases where the cyberbully has a personal relationship with the target child, the cyberbully provokes the child into reactionary behaviors.

 Twitter Pooping: Twitter Pooping is a colloquial expression used to define the cyberbullying tactic of using Tweets to disparage and humiliate a target child.
 Given that Tweets are restricted to 140 characters, Twitter Pooping tends to be frequent insults and provocations that often use “net lingo” to fit the harmful message the cyberbully is attempting to convey.
 Because Tweets can be disseminated in a rapid and hidden manner, cyberbullies are using this method of taunting at greater rates.
-If the Tweet is creatively and skillfully designed, the cyberbully will receive accolades on their skillful use of “net lingo”.
+If the Tweet is creatively and artfully designed, the cyberbully will receive accolades on their skillful use of “net lingo”.

 Voting & Polling Booth Bullying